 Let’s cut to the chase: police body camera clips break a lot.
 Often, having a camera that records in HD is the main concern manufacturers have, therefore, everything else becomes secondary.
 Although that’s (kind of) understandable, pinching pennies has never worked out for any company trying to offer high-quality products.
 Ever.
 Maybe for non-law enforcement grade body cameras that would be ok because they rely on mounts, but our industry is different.

 Police body cameras are a fairly recent market niche, therefore, they are constantly evolving, which makes its users more demanding with each passing day.
 Keeping up with the needs of this new audience isn’t easy, and manufacturers have to make executive decisions when deciding which features to add or remove.
 In this article, we are going to tackle all the features a police body camera should and could have, while explaining their pros and cons.

 Size is always a deciding factor when law enforcement agencies are shopping for body-worn cameras.
 Feature-packed body cameras are great, but they come with a price.
-The more features they have, the bigger and heavier they are, and officers don’t want to feel like they are wearing a brick on their uniform, because it’s uncomfortable, impractical and unaesthetic.
-Besides, many features that are offered by most of the police body cameras in the market, today, are simply unnecessary.
+The more features they have, the bigger and heavier they are, and officers don’t want to feel like they are wearing a brick on their uniform.
+It’s simply uncomfortable, impractical and unaesthetic.
+Besides, many features offered by most of the police body cameras on the market, today, are unnecessary.

 When we introduced the WOLFCOM 3rd EYE Police body camera back in 2012, it took the Law Enforcement community by storm.
 Within a year, we had sold thousands of body cameras across the United States and the WOLFCOM® brand became synonymous with quality body cameras.
 Little did we know that what we had developed would set the worldwide standards for body cameras.